ivanmvh/AWESOME-BOOKS-ES6-V2-IMVH/README.md

 # 📖 [Awesome-books-ES6] <a name="about-project"></a>

-"Awesome books-ES6" is a simple website that displays a list of books and allows you to add and remove books from that list.
-By building this application, we learned how to manage data using JavaScript.
-Thanks to that your website will be more interactive.
-We used a medium-fidelity wireframe to build the UI.
+In this project, we build a basic website that allows users to add/remove books from a list.
+We achieve that by using JavaScript objects and arrays.
+We also dynamically modify the DOM and add basic events.

 ## 🛠 Built With <a name="built-with"></a>